 For example, this tutorial provides a blueprint for installing and integrating Postfix (for SMTP), SpamAssassin, and Dovecot (for IMAP and POP3).
 It also instructs you on how to deploy Let's Encrypt certificates on your SMTP Postfix-based MTA.
 It stops here though.
 If you'd want to also install a WebMail interface (e.g. RoundCube or SquirrelMail), your internet search would have to continue.

-- 2Single vendor support 24/7/365 Support — Customers and Partners can directly access tech support by email at any time.
+- 24/7/365 single vendor support — Customers and Partners can directly access tech support by email at any time.

 Axigen also features, as a WebMail-centric email platform, a single-page dynamic web interface for having access to your emails, calendars, contacts, tasks, notes, shared folders, shared calendars, shared contacts, or shared notes.